yinxiangshi/SMAPI/docs/mod-build-config.md

 * packages the mod into your `Mods` folder when you rebuild the code (configurable);
 * creates a release zip (configurable);
 * configures Visual Studio to enable debugging into the code when the game is running (_Windows only_);
-* adds C# analyzers to warn for Stardew Valley-specific issues.
+* adds C# analyzers to warn for Stardew Valley-specific issues;
+* preconfigures common settings (e.g. enable line numbers in stack traces).

 ## Contents
 * [Install](#install)